Monsky's Theorem

 We’ll assign the obvious rules to \(\infty\), such as, \(a + \infty = \infty\), and \(\min(a, \infty) = a\).

 One example of a valuation, that might help guide your intuition, is the “multiplicity of a root”.
-For some polynomial \(p(x) = a_0 + a_1 x + \cdots + a_n x^n\), let \(\nu(p)\) be the index of the first non-zero coefficient.
+For some polynomial \(p(x) = a_0 + a_1 x + \cdots + a_n x^n\), let \(\nu(p)\) be the smallest \(k\) for which \(a_k\) is non-zero.
 For example, \(\nu(3x^4 - x^5 + 7x^8) = 4\), and \(\nu(1 + x - x^2) = 0\).
 If all coefficients are zero, define \(\nu(p) = \infty\).
 In essence, \(\nu(p)\) is “how many” roots \(p\) has at \(0\); e.g., is \(0\) a single root?
 A double root?
 Not a root at all?

 Is this a valuation?

 Well we satisfied the first property by fiat.
-The second one is pretty easy to see; when you multiply two polynomials, the lowest term has the sum of the degrees.
-And the third one ain’t too bad either.
-If both \(p\) and \(q\) have zero coefficients on \(x^k\), \(p+q\) certainly will too.
-The converse isn’t true though, it’s possible that the low-degree terms in \(p\) and \(q\) could cancel, and so \(\nu(p+q)\) could be larger than either \(\nu(p)\) or \(\nu(q)\).
+The second one is pretty easy to see; when you multiply two polynomials, the lowest term in their product is the product of their lowest terms.
+And the third one isn’t too bad either.
+If both \(p\) and \(q\) have a \(0\) at \(x^k\), \(p+q\) certainly will too.
+The converse isn’t true though, it’s possible that the low-degree terms in \(p\) and \(q\) could cancel, and so \(\nu(p+q)\) could then be larger than either \(\nu(p)\) or \(\nu(q)\).
 This is why we have an inequality, instead of an equality.

 The particular valuation we’re interested in the \(2\)-adic valuation, which measures how divisible by two a number is.
 The more factors of \(2\) a number has, the bigger its valuation is.